 All new “readily available data and information” will be considered.
 Any data and information that contributes to a more complete understanding of the quality of the state’s surface waters should be submitted.
 This includes data that show water quality standards are being exceeded or not being exceeded.
 Any data not captured in the previous data solicitation periods should be submitted.
 This includes data collected since the end of the last solicitation period as well as data collected prior to that date but not submitted.

 The California Integrated Report uses both quantitative and qualitative information.
 The bulk of the data used in the California Integrated Report is quantitative, or numeric-based.
 These data provide the basis for primary lines of evidence (LOEs).
 Qualitative information consists of non-numeric evidence such as photographs or narrative data.
 These are used as ancillary evidence in the development of LOEs.
 For greater detail on how different data types are used to develop the Section 303(d) list, see Section 3 of the Listing Policy.

 Please do not submit:

 - Data that was previously submitted as part of a past Integrated Report listing cycle

 - Data that has already been submitted into CEDEN

 - Data pertaining to groundwater

-We recognize that federal, tribal, and other entities submit data directly to the U.S. EPA following the water quality exchange framework and it is not feasible to require that those datasets also be uploaded into CEDEN.
-Consequently, Water Board staff will pull data directly from the National Water Qualify Portal which connects to Water Quality Exchange as well as other federal databases and attempt to translate that data into a CEDEN compatible format for use in the Integrated Report process.
-Datasets will only be used for the California Integrated Report if they conform to the minimum data elements and quality requirements outlined in Enclosures 2 and 4.
+We recognize that federal, tribal, and other entities submit data directly to the National Water Quality Portal and it is not feasible to require that those datasets also be uploaded into CEDEN.
+Consequently, Water Board staff will pull data directly from the National Water Qualify Portal and attempt to translate that data into a CEDEN compatible format for use in the Integrated Report process.
+Datasets will only be used for the California Integrated Report if they conform to the minimum data elements and quality requirements as described in the Data Submittal Requirements.